-The success parameter tells the ejector whether the caller thinks the current repair was successful.
-If it is false, the ejector undoes the repair and forgets that it ever happened.
+The success parameter tells the ejector whether the caller thinks the current repair was successful (that is, ran to completion).
+If it is false, the ejector undoes the partially completed repair and forgets that it ever happened.
 The other parameters are ignored in that case.
 If it is true, the ejector checks whether the repair reduced the cost of the solution, whether there is a single new defect worth recursing on, and so on.
 The writer of an augment function can forget that all this is happening behind the scenes.

 If KheEjectorRepairEnd returns true, the ejector has decided that there is no point in trying more repairs for the current defect.
-The reason for this decision is not the business of the augment function; it must return true immediately, without trying any more repairs (it is an error not to do this).
+Its reason for this is not the business of the augment function; it must return true immediately, without trying any more repairs (it is an error not to do this).
 In that case it does not matter whether the entity is marked unvisited or not before exit.